electron/governance/wg-community-safety/leave-policy.md

 [coc-email]: ../CODE_OF_CONDUCT.md#enforcement

+## Notification

+It is highly preferred, but not required, that the person who is taking the leave of absence notify the Community and Safety Working Group of that fact.
+If notified by a third party, the Working Group will:

+1. Take reasonable steps to verify with the person taking leave _before_ taking action.
+1. Notify the person taking leave of the exact action that was taken and link them to this policy.

 ## When notified that an Electron maintainer has begun their leave of absence

 * If that maintainer is a Slack Owner or Admin, change their account type in Slack to Full Member.